 Other sides such as Turriff United, Formartine United and Cove Rangers have joined from the Junior football leagues.

-One hundred years after its humble foundations in a working men’s’ club the Highland League contained eighteen clubs from the Scottish Highlands, the nearby lowlands of Huntly and Keith as well as a number of teams from the more easterly Moray coastline and Aberdeen.
+One hundred years after its humble foundations the Highland League contained eighteen clubs from the Scottish Highlands, the nearby lowlands of Huntly and Keith as well as a number of teams from the more easterly Moray coastline and Aberdeen.

 These teams included Elgin City, Cove Rangers, Lossiemouth, Inverness Caley, Ross County, Huntly, Clachnacuddin, Inverness Thistle, Buckie Thistle, Fraserburgh, Deveronvale, Keith, Brora Rangers, Peterhead, Rothes, Fort William, Forres Mechanics and Nairn County.

-Whether these be stone-clad entrance walls, wrought iron club gates or traditional club houses the Highland League is home to some of the best character left in Scottish football.
+Whether these be stone-clad entrance walls, wrought iron club gates or traditional club houses the Highland League is home to some of the most traditional stadiums left in Scottish football.